BlankTuber/EasterEggHunt2025/README.md

 The Chronicler found herself in a hall filled with floating emblems and logos from various guilds and orders throughout the realm, their distinctive features obscured by shadow, leaving only their silhouettes.

 "Symbols contain power even in shadow," instructed the journal.
-"Identify each brand by its distinctive outline to reveal their combined message."
+"Identify each brand by its distinctive outline."

 The Chronicler studied each shadowy logo, recognizing the distinctive shapes that identified different brands and organizations throughout the kingdom.